Cairi-S/tom-poulson/README.md

 - **Neil Hanna Photography** for use of his press photograph of 'The Last Post' used on the Home page.
 - **Ed Poulson** for his help with editing images on photoshop.
 - **Miki Anagrius** for use of his photograph of Stockholm Chamber Brass used on the Ensembles and Projects page.
-- **AAA** for use of their poster designed for promotion of project The Last Post used on the Ensembles and Projects page.
+- **Anna Parker @ Fogbank Projects**  for use of their poster designed for promotion of project The Last Post used on the Ensembles and Projects page.
-- **BBB** for use of their photograph of WorldBrass used on the Ensembles and Projects page.
+- **Peter Himsels** for use of their photograph of WorldBrass used on the Ensembles and Projects page.
+- **Kenneth Dundas** for use of their photograph of the musician smiling during rehearsal used on the Contact page.
 - **koala-dev** for .carousel-caption code on StackOverflow to align captions to start of page *credited on style.css*
 - **Sebsemillia** for .carousel-caption code on StackOverflow to align captions to center of page *credited on style.css*
 - My mentor, **Akshat Garg**, for his help and guidance throughout.

 ### BUGS ###

-- Navbar moving when hovering active

 - White band at the bottom of mobile devices on Ensemble page.

 Solution: changing the chosen images from landscape images to portrait images.
+Changing position of contact button on this page between desktop and mobile devices.
+Increasing width to 110% on mobile devices.
+NB still not solved for 2x mobile devices Pixel 2XL and iPhoneX .